 In many ways, Forest Park is the heart of St. Louis.
 The 1,300-acre park is home to the city's top cultural institutions and hosts many of the region's most popular annual events.
-In the summer there are free concerts, outdoor Shakespeare, and a huge hot air balloon race.
+In the summer, there are free concerts, outdoor Shakespeare, and a huge hot air balloon race.
 Winter means sledding down Art Hill and ice skating.
-Forest Park also has a large network of trails that can be wonderful any season.
+Forest Park also has a large network of trails that are wonderful year-round.

 01 of 11

 For serious art fans, the free St. Louis Art Museum has more than 30,000 works of art, including pieces by Monet, Van Gogh, Matisse, and Picasso.
 Galleries and exhibits range from ancient artifacts to 20th century modern art (and nearly everything in-between).
 Maybe it's the museum's location inside Forest Park, or that it gazes down at paddle boats in the Grand Basin, but the museum never feels stuffy or sleepy.
 Plus, kid-oriented events and activities keep the museum fun for families.

 02 of 11